 Emulators serve as a tool to mimic the functions of gaming consoles, Game Boys or any other gaming platform.
 They allow players to run games on different systems by using digital copies of the game, also known as Read Only Memory (ROM) files.

 ROMs contain the extracted program files from the original source, converted into a new file format used by emulators.
 The latest Nintendo Switch games for example can then be ported over onto PC, enabling the gamer to play, without owning either the game, or the console, hurting both the developer and the console maker.

 In recent years, selling retro (classic) games has become a profitable business for license holders.
 Companies like Nintendo have provided legal and licensed emulation through their Virtual Console and Switch Online subscription service, which offers access to old titles for PlayStation, Wii U, Wii and Switch at full price.
 These services allow players to purchase and play games for old systems on modern hardware, or in some cases play remastered versions.

 Nowadays, players have the ability to access almost every game created for any system at no cost.
 And pirates are able to make games available for emulation as soon as they’re released!
-Every new game emulation hurts game developers in a number of ways.
+Every new game emulation hurts developers and their game cybersecurity systems in a number of ways.
 Here are some of the major downsides: